AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_branch_router_virtual_wan_attachment.html.markdown

 The **aviatrix_branch_router_virtual_wan_attachment** resource allows the creation and management of a branch router and Azure Virtual WAN attachment

+~> **NOTE:** Before creating this attachment the branch router must have its WAN interface and IP configured via the `aviatrix_branch_router_interface_config` resource.
+To avoid attempting to create the attachment before the interface and IP are configured use a `depends_on` meta-argument so that the `aviatrix_branch_router_interface_config` resource is created before the attachment.

 ## Example Usage

 ```hcl